1964 United States presidential election in New Hampshire

 This would be the last occasion until 2008 that a Democratic presidential nominee would carry Belknap County, and the last until 1996 that the party's nominee would carry Rockingham County (although they would not get a majority there until 2020).
-New Hampshire as a whole, along with Cheshire, Grafton, Merrimack, and Sullivan Counties, would not vote Democratic again until 1992.
+New Hampshire as a whole, along with Cheshire, Grafton, Merrimack, and Sullivan Counties, would not vote Democratic again until 1992, after which the state has always gone Democratic except in 2000 when George W. Bush very narrowly won the state over Al Gore.

 As Johnson won a decisive nationwide landslide with 61.05% of the vote, normally Republican-leaning New Hampshire's results made the state over 5% more Democratic than the national average in the 1964 election.
 Only in the 1920 Republican landslide, when the state was James M. Cox’s second-best antebellum free state despite being lost by 20%, has New Hampshire voted more Democratic relative to the nation.
 As of 2024, this remains the last time that a Democratic presidential nominee would carry New Hampshire by double-digits, as well as the best Democratic presidential performance in New Hampshire history.